yedivanseven/CheckerPy/README.md

 ```python
 out = JustNdim.JustInt64.JustNdarray(a, 'once', ndim=1)
 ```
+Just use tab-completion to find out which validator-methods are already set before you chain them using the `o` method.
 ### 5. Decorators <a name=chapter5></a>
 For checking the values and types of function (or method) arguments, `CheckerPy` provides two dedicated decorators.